Marcus Rush (American football)

-Early years
+Early life

 Rush attended Moeller High School where he was rated among the nation's top defensive ends by Scouts, Inc. (#55), Scout.com (#60), and Max Emfinger (#74).
 He was also named to Super Prep and PrepStars All-Midwest teams.
 He was ranked among Ohio's top seniors by Rivals.com (#36) as well as Scout.com (#44).

 As a sophomore in 2007, he appeared in eight games and recorded 16 tackles.
 In 2008, as a junior, he recorded 75 tackles, nine sacks, and two fumble recoveries.
 For the season, he was named second-team All-Conference.
 In 2009, as a senior, he finished second on the team in tackles.
 He recorded 70 tackles (35 solo), 15.5 tackles-for-loss, 11 sacks, four quarterback hurries, four passes defensed, two blocked kicks, and two interceptions.
 He was named the Great Catholic League South Co-Athlete of the Year after leading the conference in sacks (11) as a senior.